top of page

 We encourage guests who wish to join in person to register at your earliest opportunity as spaces are strictly limited.

-The School of Humanities is pleased to invite you to the 12th annual F. T. Prince Memorial Lecture, which will take place on Tuesday 22 October 2024 at 18:00 on the University of Southampton’s Avenue Campus.
-We are delighted to welcome Anthony Joseph to speak at this year's event, presenting his lecture: "Frequencies of Magic".
+The School of Humanities is pleased to invite you to the 13th annual F. T. Prince Memorial Lecture, which will take place on Tuesday 28 October 2025 at 18:00 on the University of Southampton’s Avenue Campus.
+We are delighted to welcome Mary Jean Chan to speak at this year's event, presenting their lecture: "Forms of Grief: Elegiac Writing and Strict(er) Poetic Forms".

 About the speaker